 Bivalirudin reduced both ischemic and bleeding events in femoral-treated patients, even though no such clinical benefit was observed in the radial-treated patients [64].
 Except in stable (cardiac biomarker negative) patients where heparin could be used, bivalirudin should be considered for anticoagulation in patients undergoing PCI especially if a patient has increased risk of bleeding.
 Switching from UFH or enoxaparin or fondaparinux to bivalirudin is also an option.
 Furthermore bivalirudin is safe to use in patients with HIT.
 The combination of newer antiplatelet drugs with bivalirudin in PCI patients has shown promising results.
 The cost of bivalirudin is high.
 However, this therapy reduces the overall costs since it lowers complications, hospital stays, and all over mortality [65-66].
 Moreover, the combination of bivalirudin and drug eluting stents has resulted in better outcomes.
 Peri-procedural PCI bleeding avoidance strategies have become paramount to optimize the clinical benefit, and the interaction between bivalirudin and radial approach deserves additional investigations.
 There are numerous studies comparing heparin against bivalirudin.
 Unfortunately, many of them are difficult to compare because of difference in protocols and definitions.
 Some of the studies, like HORIZONS AMI, were conducted in the era when administration of GPIs was routine and newer P2Y12 inhibitors like ticagrelor and prasugrel were not yet available.
 The HEAT-PPCI trial showed the heparin to be superior over bivalirudin in preventing major adverse ischemic events.
 Heparin’s longer half-life may partially explain the decreased rate of ischemic events in HEAT-PPCI trial.
 Many trials defined the requirement for the transfusion as a major bleeding but this was not the case in MATRIX trial unless there was overt bleeding.
-Recent ACC/AHA guidelines do not specify the preference of one medication over another during PCI for NSTEMI or STEMI, and both heparin and bivalirudin are acceptable options in this guidelines.
+Recent ACC/AHA guidelines do not specify the preference of one medication over another during PCI for NSTEMI or STEMI, and both heparin and bivalirudin are acceptable options in these guidelines.
 Each individual patient’s ischemic and bleeding risks should be taken into account.
 However, in spite of some minor conflicting data, we conclude that bivalirudin should be used as preferred method of anticoagulation during PCI for ACS as the majority of randomized trials showed more superior long-term advantages over heparin, including safety, efficiency and cost-effectiveness.
-This will likely bring higher value to patients, defined as better outcomes for less costs, which is the ultimate goal in healthcare.
+This will likely bring higher value to patients, defined as better outcomes for less cost, which is the ultimate goal in healthcare.

 COMMENTS

 Background

+Anticoagulation is required during (PCI) and other percutaneous transluminal coronary angioplasty.
+Historically, heparin was used for this purpose until 1990’s when bivalirudin was introduced to clinical practice.
+There is still ongoing debate about the drug of choice for peri-PCI anticoagulation.

 Research frontiers

+Bivalirudin is a direct thrombin inhibitor with a short half-life and this quality may decrease bleeding complications during PCI.
+There is extensive amount of literature comparing bivalirudin to heparin.

 Innovations and breakthroughs

+In this article we reviewed the literature comparing bivalirudin to heparin.

 Applications

+The article will help to understand the literature comparing bivalirudin to heparin and to make conscious and medical decision making between these medication.

 Terminology

+Bivalirudin is a direct thrombin inhibitor widely used to prevent thrombotic complication during PCI.

 REFERENCES